 - I have a job but I had an emergency and can’t make ends meet

 - I’m working.
 Can you help me with Child Care?

 - I don’t want TANF.
 Can I receive any of your support services anyway?

 Who are we?

-We are the Board of Social Services, an organization funded by the federal and state governments and the Freeholders of Camden County to provide services in the community.
+We are the Board of Social Services, an organization funded by the federal and state governments and the Commissioners of Camden County to provide services in the community.

 What can we do for you?

 Many things!
 Over 60 years ago the Board came into existence to help the poor.
 Things have changed since that time!
 We are no longer welfare, but offer services to the community helping adults and families in meeting their needs at particular times.